 No. Students are required to frown at least 7 times daily.

-Seriously, it’s geeks working with geeks, tools, computers, motors and a quarter-million Legos.
+Seriously, it’s geeks working with geeks.
+With hand tools, power tools, computers, motors and 1.12 million LEGOs.
 Of course it’s fun.
-Kids often stay late to ‘work’ on their Lego skyscrapers, to build dog-houses from dismantled wooden pallets, to finish tweaking the network, or to do whatever they were doing that day.
+Kids often stay late to ‘work’ on their Lego skyscrapers, to build dog-houses from dismantled wooden pallets, or to finish tweaking the network (or hacking it).

-This is fertile ground for friendships to become very strong – in a way that can only be cemented by sharing your work with someone.
-We’re happy to give you names of parents you can talk with, but yes, of course your kid will have fun.
+This is fertile ground for friendships to become *very* strong – in a way that can only be cemented by sharing your work with someone.
+We’re happy to give you names of parents you can talk with.